ClaudioLutz/CreditROBOT/Description English/01_Bonitaetsauskuenfte_und_Monitoring.md

 - **LG 3:** 3 ×
 - **LG 4:** 10 ×

 With Creditreform’s international reports, companies receive a comprehensive, **cross-border insight** into the creditworthiness of their potential and existing business partners.
-This allows **international business relationships** to be made even safer and more transparent.
+This allows **international business relationships** to be made even more secure and transparent.

 ## Monitoring

 ### Monitoring Switzerland
 https://www.creditreform.ch/fileadmin/user_upload/central_files/_documents/01_loesungen/11_auskunft_monitoring/01_Prospekt_Auskuenfte_Monitoing_DE.pdf
-- Creditreform offers monitoring services to keep companies informed about current changes regarding their customers.
+- Creditreform offers monitoring services to keep companies up to date on current changes regarding their customers.
 - Through systematic monitoring, up-to-date data is continuously provided, and companies can decide which information is relevant to them.
 - Notifications can be integrated into your own applications.
 - Creditreform monitors credit-relevant changes as well as master data.